 While bright sunlight is a naturally occurring event, it cannot be put into the same category as events such as earthquakes, mudslides, or animals dashing out in front of your vehicle.
 The latter events are not everyday occurrences, and it is impossible to predict when something like that will happen.
 This is not the case with sun glare.

 It is common knowledge that the sun rises and sets each day, and it is not difficult to find out what time this will happen.
 Therefore, a reasonable person would be expected to be aware of the possibility of sun glare and be prepared to effectively deal with it.

 Tips for preventing a sun glare accident in West Virginia

 There are a number of things that can be done to avoid accidents caused by bright sunlight, here are some of the most important steps that can be taken:

-- Stay Free of Distractions: You should always refrain from texting or other smartphone activity while driving, and when you are dealing with sun glare, do your best to eliminate other distractions as well.
-For example, driving in the face of bright sunlight is not the best time to be eating, drinking, or grooming.
+- Stay free from distractions: You should always refrain from texting or other smartphone activity while driving, and when you are dealing with sun glare, do your best to eliminate other distractions as well.
+For example, driving in the face of bright sunlight is not the best time to be eating, drinking or grooming.
 Plan to do these things before or after your drive.

 - Adjust your route and drive time: This may not always be possible, but for some people, just a minor change in the time they leave for work or leave to drive home could mean not having to deal with sun glare.
 You might also be able to change up your route so that you do a minimal amount of east/west driving.

 Injured in a sun glare accident in West Virginia?
 Contact an experienced car accident attorney.

 Even if you do everything possible to avoid a sun glare accident, you cannot control what other drivers do.
 If you or someone close to you suffered injury in a vehicle accident in West Virginia, contact The Masters Law Firm for a free consultation.
 We will meet with you to thoroughly assess your case and advise you of your legal rights and options.